 Journal 3 Prompt: What unexpected thing happened to you recently?
 Why?

 My arm was broken last Friday.
 It was the last school day.
 I was ready for a fun summer break, after Covid-19 and final exams.
 I wanted to start the summer break with a basketball match.
-Then, boom, I felt hard and was injured.
-Now my right arm was wrapped in hard plastics.
+Then, boom, I fell hard and was injured.
+Now my right arm is wrapped in a hard plastic cast.
 I still hope to have a decent vacation after all.

 Journal 4 Prompt: What are three reasons why the global pandemic is good?

-First, due to quarantine, we spend more time with our family.
-Second, we spend more time to do our hobbies.
-Third, because of the quarantine air quality has improves。
+Firstly, due to quarantine, we’ve spent more time with our families.

+(What have you done with you family during this time?)

+Secondly, we’ve had more time to do our hobbies.

+(What are some of your hobbies?)

+Thirdly, because of the quarantine, air quality has improved.

+(How has this affected your life?)

-W6A - Lesson 5, Journal 5-6, Draft 1
+W6A, Lesson 5, Journal 5-6, Draft 1

 Zack Chen